 Avoid Bringing Bed Bugs Home

 Unpack suitcases in your garage when you arrive home and wash all clothes in hot water.
 Dry them on the hottest dryer cycle you have.
 Next, disinfect suitcases with no pest sticky strips by leaving them in your closed suitcase overnight.
-Put used no pest strips in garbage bags and leave them there for at least two weeks.
-Pesticides coating no pest strips will kill remaining bed bugs.
+Put used no-pest strips in garbage bags and leave them there for at least two weeks.
+No-pest strips coated with pesticide will kill the remaining bed bugs.

 Reconsider Buying Used Furniture